 Food-Involved Class Activities: Food is a part of the class environment as a motivator as well as an instructional tool.
 Teachers and the PTO will limit “food-involved” classroom/grade level activities to 4-6 events per school year.
 This practice will attempt to bring a level of reasonableness to the amount of times a parent needs to be concerned with a potential conflict to their child.

 Birthdays: We believe that birthday celebrations are important in the elementary school.
 However, we determined that birthdays do not need to be celebrated with the sharing of a treat.
-Therefore, birthday treats will NOT be permitted in the classrooms.
-(Parents, please follow this practice, as we do not wish to create a disappointing situation for a child who brings in treats and is told he/she can not distribute them.)
+Therefore birthday treats are NOT permitted in the classrooms.
+Parents, please follow this practice as we do not wish to create a disappointing situation for a child who brings in treats and is told he/she cannot distribute them.

-We will continue to celebrate birthdays with student recognition as part of our morning announcements, a birthday pencil and sticker supplied by the office, the PTO sponsored Birthday Book Club, and other special classroom traditions, which will be determined by the individual teachers.
+We will continue to celebrate birthdays with student recognition as part of our morning announcements, a birthday pencil supplied by the office and other special classroom traditions which will be determined by individual classroom teachers.
 We know that the students will feel very celebrated on their special day!
 Students who do not have a birthday during the school year will be given a day designated as the birthday celebration.

-Designated School Parties: Halloween and Valentine"s Day are designated as two school celebrations, which are organized by our PTO Room Parents.
+Designated School Parties: Halloween and Valentine's Day are designated as our two school celebrations which are organized by our PTO Room Parents.
 Room Parents will be made aware of any special food considerations (allergies and medical conditions) so that they can prepare a safe menu of food.
 Treats will be allowed at these class parties in accompaniment of healthy alternatives.

 Communication with the classroom teacher and school nurse is essential for students with special, food-related conditions.
 Please notify the school nurse if your child has any food related allergies or conditions so that she can communicate this to the teacher, and create a health emergency plan, as needed.